 Indeed, research has shown that fish do feel pain.
-According to Dr. Donald Bloom, animal welfare advisor to the British government, “Anatomically, physiologically, and biologically, the pain system in fish is virtually the same as in birds and mammals.”
+According to Dr. Donald Broom, animal welfare advisor to the British government, “Anatomically, physiologically, and biologically, the pain system in fish is virtually the same as in birds and mammals.”
 Fish have fully developed brains and nervous systems and very sensitive mouths.
 Fish use their tongues and mouths as humans might use their hands—to catch or gather food, build nests, and even hide their offspring from danger.
 Fish can also suffer from fear and anticipation of physical pain.
 An Australian study found that when fish are chased, confined, or otherwise threatened, they react as humans do to stress: with increased heart and breathing rates and a burst of adrenalin.
 Like any other animal, fish feel pain and have a will to survive.

 Commercial fishing adversely affects the environment.
 In fact, it’s wreaking havoc on our oceans.
 As a result of commercial fishing, 90 percent of large fish populations have been exterminated in the past 50 years.
 Many commercial fishing vessels practice bottom-trawling in order to catch sea animals who live near, on, or under the sea floor, such as flounder, cod, grouper, shrimp, and scallops.
 Scientists say that the destruction caused by bottom-trawling is similar to that caused by clear-cutting old forests, only on a far greater scale.
 Elliot Norse, president of the Marine Conservation Biology Institute, says, “Scientists find that bottom-trawling is the largest disturbance to the world’s sea floor and possibly the largest human-caused disturbance to the biosphere.”